nagashreereethu-hub/enterprise-data-quality-monitoring-system/README.md

-\# Enterprise Data Quality Monitoring and Management System
+Enterprise Data Quality Monitoring & Management System 📌 Project Overview:

-\## 📌 Project Overview

-This project is a data quality monitoring system built using Python and Streamlit.
+This project is a web-based data quality monitoring system built using Python and Streamlit.

-It allows users to upload CSV datasets and automatically perform data validation and quality checks.
+It allows users to upload CSV datasets and automatically analyzes data quality metrics such as:

-\## 🎯 Objective

-To identify and monitor:

-\- Missing values
+-Missing values detection

-\- Duplicate records
+-Duplicate records identification

-\- Data type inconsistencies

-\- Summary statistics

-\## 🛠️ Tools \& Technologies

-\- Python

-\- Pandas

-\- Streamlit

-\- CSV datasets
+-Column data types validation
+-Basic data profiling

-\## 🚀 Features
+🚀 Features:

-\- Upload CSV file
+1.Upload any CSV file

-\- Detect null values

-\- Detect duplicate rows

-\- View data summary

-\- Generate basic data profiling report

-\## 📊 Business Value

-Helps organizations:

-\- Improve data accuracy

-\- Maintain data integrity

-\- Support data governance processes

-\- Ensure reliable decision-making

-\## ▶️ How to Run

-1\.
-Install requirements:

-&nbsp;  pip install -r requirements.txt

-2\.
-Run the app:

-&nbsp;  streamlit run app.py
+2.Dataset preview
+3.Missing value summary
+4.Duplicate check
+5.Data Quality Report generation

+🛠️ Tech Stack:

+Python
+Pandas
+Streamlit
+GitHub

+📊 Use Case:

+Designed to simulate an enterprise-level data quality monitoring solution where organizations can validate data before using it for analytics and reporting.